hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ## Download TELEMAC-MASCARET

 We will need more packages to enable parallelism and compiling, but before installing them, download the latest version of TELEMAC-MASCARET through subversion (`svn`).
 The developers (irregularly) inform about the newest version on [their website](http://www.opentelemac.org/index.php/latest-news-development-and-distribution).
-To download TELEMAC-MASCARET open *Terminal* in the *Home* directory (either use `cd` or use the *Files* browser to navigate to the *Home* directory and right-click in the empty space to open *Terminal*) and type (enter `no` when asked for password encryption):
+To download TELEMAC-MASCARET, open *Terminal* in the *Home* directory (either use `cd` or use the *Files* browser to navigate to the *Home* directory and right-click in the empty space to open *Terminal*) and type (enter `no` when asked for password encryption):

 ```
 svn co http://svn.opentelemac.org/svn/opentelemac/tags/v8p1r0  ~/telemac/v8p1 --username ot-svn-public --password telemac1*